Size ranking: 36th

 Origin: The 14 southern constellations of Nicolas Louis de Lacaille

 A faint constellation south of Cetus and Aquarius, invented by the French astronomer Nicolas Louis de Lacaille during his mapping of the southern skies in 1751–52.
 His original name for it, given on his planisphere of 1756, was l’Atelier du Sculpteur, the sculptor’s studio, although in the accompanying star catalogue he spelled (or mis-spelled) the first part of the name as ‘attelier’.
-It consisted of a carved head on a tripod table, with the artist’s mallet and two chisels on a block of marble next to it.
+As described by Lacaille, it consisted of a carved head on a three-legged table, with the artist’s mallet and a chisel on a block of marble next to it (although his illustration actually showed two chisels).
 On Lacaille’s 1763 planisphere the title was Latinized to Apparatus Sculptoris.

-Johann Bode in 1801 dispensed with the block of marble and moved the sculptor’s tools to the top of the table along with the carved bust, as depicted here.
+Johann Bode in 1801 dispensed with the block of marble and moved the sculptor’s tools to the top of the table along with the carved bust, as seen on the illustration below.
 In place of the marble block he created the constellation Machina Electrica, but that figure never achieved wide currency.

 In 1844 the English astronomer John Herschel proposed shortening the name to Sculptor.
 This suggestion was adopted by Francis Baily in his British Association Catalogue of 1845, and the constellation has been known simply as Sculptor ever since.

 Sculptor is the largest of Lacaille’s 14 inventions, as defined by the modern constellation boundaries, but its stars are only of fourth magnitude and fainter; none of them is named.